batmanpriv/VPSH/README.md

 ## 📖 Overview

-VPSH is an Android application that transforms your device into a versatile network gateway.
+**VPSH (VPN Proxy Share Hotspot)** is an Android application that transforms your device into a versatile network gateway.
 Whether you need to share a VPN connection, create a secure proxy server, or build a distributed proxy network with Cloudflare Workers, VPSH has you covered.

 **Key capabilities:**
 - 🔄 Share internet connection with other devices